JuKyoKim/shellScripts/readme.md

 ## TODO
 1. Deeplink.sh
 	* update the script to be flexible to any app installed on current android/ios device?
-2. High Level README.md
+2.
-	* update this readme with every tool i've used + installation instructions
-	* capitalize correctly
-	* need to make sure android sdk + xcode installation steps are also included
+3. update all README
+	* need to update all other markdown to use standard formatting like this one